 Before you impale your brain meats on this section, you might want to take a look back at the loadline calculations page.
 A lot of this section will assume an understanding of what a loadline is and why.
 And I’m lazy as shit and don’t feel like rewriting stuff.

 CCS stands for Constant Current Source.
-You can construct a CCS out of lots of different things, including tubes (usually pentodes), but solid state seems to have become the most popular CCS device due mostly to size and cost.
+You can construct a CCS out of lots of different things, including tubes (usually pentodes), but solid state seems to have become the most popular CCS device due mostly to size and cost (read about a simple discrete BJT+LED CCS on this post).
 A CCS pretty much does what it says on the tin: it provides a constant source of DC current for/through a vacuum tube (or other device).
 To understand why anyone should give a damn, we have to talk a little bit about how a tube creates distortion.

 Distortion in a tube amplification device is a measurement of how the output differs from the input in terms of the waveform shape (not the size, which is a measure of amplification).
 Differences in the waveform shape are often the result of nonlinearities inherent to the amplification device; this is to say that real-world amplification devices do not amplify the same amount at every operating point or with every input signal level.
 I just made hot technical diarrhea all up in your lap and I apologize.
 Let’s look at a picture.